amavicpos/YelpCamp/README.md

 ## Features

-- User authentication: Users can sign up, log in, and log out securely to access personalized features.
+- User authentication: Users can sign up, log in, and log out securely to access personalised features.
 - Campground management: Users can add new campgrounds with details such as name, image, description, and location.
 - Campground reviews: Registered users can leave reviews and ratings for campgrounds.
 - Interactive map: The application provides an interactive map with markers for each campground location.